Saggittarius-A/Dos-Attack/README.md

 ## Idea of the project

-The purpose of the project is to experiment the SlowITe attack on MQTT
+The purpose of the project is to experiment the SlowITe attack on MQTT broker on raspberrypi.

 ## normal functioning of MQTT